alexander-rd/appxf/README.md

 Provided numbers only provide a rough idea.
  * The toolbox aims for **easy application creation**.
 This includes simple to use interfaces and the need for documentation and examples.
-   * Not however that time is limited and support is appreciated.
-Contact me!
+   * Apparently, time is limited.
+Support is appreciated.
+Contact me.
  * Supported are **desktop applications** that are **shared with a limited number of people** (like: 50).
    * Not suited for online applications.